gdh1829/Study-Note/Aws/solution_architect/memo.md

 ![amazon_mq](../images/amazon_mq.png)
 - Amazon MQ, Amazon SQS, and Amazon SNS are messageing services that are suitable for anyone from startups to enterprises.
 - If you're using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
-    - It supports industry standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.
+    - It supports **industry standard APIs and protocols** so you can **switch from any standards-based message broker to Amazon MQ without rewriting the messaging code** in your applications.
 - If you're building brand new applications in the cloud, then it is highly recommended that you consider Amazon SQS and Amazon SNS.
-    - Amazon SQS and SNS are lightweight, fully-managed message queue and topic services taht scale almost infinitely and provide simple, easy-to-use APIs.
+    - Amazon SQS and SNS are lightweight, fully-managed message queue and topic services that scale almost infinitely and provide simple, easy-to-use APIs.
         - Unlike Amazon MQ, Amazon SQS is a fully managed message queuing service, it doesn't support an extensive list of industry-standard messaging APIs and protocol.
         - Moreover, using Amazon SQS requires you to do additional changes in the messaging code of applications to make it compatible.
-        - Amazon SNS is more suitable as a pub/sub messaging service instead of a messaging broker service.
+        - **Amazon SNS is more suitable as a pub/sub messaging service instead of a messaging broker service.**
     - You can use Amazon SQS and SNS to decouple and scale microservices, distributed systems, and serverless applications, and improve reliability.

 ## Amazon SWF